 5. Let them help

 This is age dependent, but kids love to feel like they’re helping.
 Maybe that is giving them paper scraps to cut, fabric scraps to rearrange, or a blunt, plastic needle and sewing card.
 I remember sewing my first published project at the last minute and my son sat in a pack and play, eating apple slices and ripping paper/fabric scraps while laughing.
-Check out how Lauren of Molly and Mama embroidered one of her daughter’s sketches!
-I also love this shot of Bethany’s daughter ‘helping’ her get ready to sew a skirt, she blogs at Sew Not Perfect.
+If your kiddo is old enough to start sewing, get them working on one of my sewing projects for kids while you work on your own!

 I think this means different things for different people, so I’ll just explain what this looks like for us.
 In slowly increasing increments, I’ve asked my son to entertain himself since he was a baby.
 Which typically means I am embroidering, hand-sewing, or working on blog stuff in his vicinity.
 Our entire house is baby-proofed so he is free to play near me, hang out in his room, or read in our room.
-We turn on Pandora for ‘tunes’ as he calls it and both have fun!
+I pull out a stack of picture books, or a toy he hasn’t seen in a while, we turn on Pandora for ‘tunes’ as he calls it and both have fun!
 Some days this doesn’t work out, he isn’t feeling well, he’s cranky, etc. and I don’t force it.
-But generally speaking, now at 2, it’s a well-versed part of our routine that after breakfast he plays by himself for at least an hour before we get ready for the day.
+But generally speaking, once he was 2, it’s a well-versed part of our routine that after breakfast he plays by himself for a while, and I work on a hand project, before we get ready for the day.

 Did I miss anything that has made a difference in your life?
 How do you balance having little people running your life and making sure to create for yourself?